Brad Holland: College career

 Holland accepted a basketball scholarship from UCLA, and holds the distinction of being the last player recruited by coach John Wooden.
 As a freshman, he only started 7 games, but was part of a team that reached the Final Four in 1976.

 As a sophomore, he struggled and started only eleven games, averaging 6.6 points, 2.0 assists and 1.2 rebounds.
 In the first round 87–79 victory against the University of Louisville in the NCAA tournament, he scored 16 points and helped guard talented freshman Darrell Griffith.

 As a junior, he remained a reserve player, averaging 6.0 points, 1.4 assists and 0.6 rebounds.

 As a senior, he became a full-time starter, averaging 17.5 points, 4.8 assists and had a .598 field goal percentage, the best ever for a Bruin guard.
 He averaged 18.3 points during the NCAA tournament.
 He also received honorable-mention All-American and second-team Academic All-American honors.

-He became part of four Pac-10 championships from 1976–1979, two under coach Gene Bartow and two under coach Gary Cunningham.
+He became part of four Pac-10 championships from 1976 to 1979, two under coach Gene Bartow and two under coach Gary Cunningham.
 He graduated in 1979 from UCLA with a B.A. degree in Sociology.

 Professional career

 Holland was selected by the Los Angeles Lakers in the first round (14th overall) of the 1979 NBA draft.
 As a rookie, he was a reserve player, contributing to clinch the 1980 championship, by scoring 8 points in the 123–107 decisive victory over the Philadelphia 76ers in Game 6 of the NBA Finals.

 In the 1980–81 season, he was a role player, averaging 3.2 points, 0.6 assists and 0.7 rebounds.
 On August 5, 1981, he was traded along with forward Jim Chones, a 1982 second draft pick (#44-Mike Gibson and a 1983 first draft choice (#22-Randy Wittman), in exchange for the Washington Bullets not matching the offer sheet that free agent Mitch Kupchak signed with the Lakers on July 23.
 On December 26, he was released by the Bullets.

 On April 16, 1982, he was signed as a free agent by the Milwaukee Bucks, to provide depth for an injured Quinn Buckner.

 In September 1982, he was given permission from the Bucks to attend the Utah Jazz rookie-free agent camp, with the condition of receiving compensation if Holland decided to stay.
 On September 29, he opted to announce his retirement instead of reporting, because of pain in his knees after three knee operations.
-He later entered private business and worked as a broadcaster at Prime Ticket from 1985–1998.
+He later entered private business and worked as a broadcaster at Prime Ticket from 1985 to 1998.